biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

 Using the MarkovModel
 ---------------------

-Having created the MarkovModel, we create the corresponding dynamic programming object:-
+Having created the `MarkovModel`, we create the corresponding dynamic programming object:-

           DP dp=DPFactory.DEFAULT.createDP(casino);